agude/agude.github.io/_books/the_quantum_thief.md

 image: /books/covers/the_quantum_thief.jpg
 ---

-<span class="book-title">The Quantum Thief</span> is a sci-fi novel that
+<span class="book-title">The Quantum Thief</span> is a sci-fi novel following
-follows the adventures of the gentleman thief Jean le Flambeur.
+the adventures of the gentleman thief Jean le Flambeur.

-The story follows Jean le Flambeur, an exceptional thief, who is broken out of prison by a god-like, uploaded-intelligence to steal some unspecified thing of great value.
-But there is a problem: le Flambeur wiped his own mind and hid his memories before he was captured.
-If he is going to pull off a heist, first he has to get them back.
+The story follows Jean the exceptional thief le Flambeur, who is broken out of prison by a god-like, uploaded-intelligence to steal sometime highly valuable.
+But there is a problem: le Flambeur wiped his own mind and hid his memories before capture.
+To pull off the heist, he must get them back.

-Le Flambeur and his handler head to Mars to recover his memory.
-They quickly get entangled with local affairs and end up starting a revolution to free the Oubliette---a walking city where all memories encrypted and stored on the local internet, allowing people to precisely control what others can remember about them.
+Le Flambeur and his handler go to Mars to recover his memories, where they quickly get entangled in local affairs.
+The end up starting a revolution to free the Oubliette---a walking city where all memories encrypted and stored online, allowing precise control over what others can remember about you.

-The world building is exceptional!
-There are so many new and exciting ideas in the book!
-The walking city that must keep moving to avoid the grey goo machines trying to destroy it.
-The life and death cycle of citizens who spend part of their time living normally and part of the time enslaved to perform maintenance on the city.
-And using time---the time your have before you are enslaved---as a currency for everything.
+The world building is exceptional, with many new and exciting ideas!
+Like the walking city that must keep moving to avoid the machines trying to destroy it.
+The life cycle of the citizens who spend part of their time living normally and part of the time enslaved to maintain the city.
+Using time---the time your have before you are enslaved---as a currency for everything.

-And there are so many mysteries!
-Who is le Flambeur and what did he do to be thrown in prison?
-What is his relation to all the people on Mars?
-What is so important that he is the one who can steal it?
-Why do the people of the Oubliette accept the horrible bargain of being enslaved half their endless lives?
+There are so many mysteries too.
+Who is le Flambeur and why was he imprisoned?
+What is his relation to the Martians?
+What is the unnamed treasure only he can steal?
+Why do Oubliette citizens accept their awful bargain of enslavement?

 The problem is: I didn't care.
-Shocking twist after shocking twist didn't phase me because I didn't identify with any of the characters.
-At several points during the book I put it down and realized that I had no desire to find out how it ended.
-It only finished it by making myself pick up the book and flip through a few more pages.
+Shocking twist after shocking twist didn't faze me because I didn't connect with any of the characters.
+At several points I put down the book, realizing I had no desire to find out how it ended.
+I only finished it by forcing myself to read a few pages at a time.

 In the end, a wonderful backdrop with thin story on top.